Wildlife & Landscapes

 We highly recommend obtaining travel insurance before your departure to protect you from incurring any costs associated with unforeseen circumstances that prevent you from joining us.

-Summer in Jackson Hole runs from early May to late October.
+Summer in Jackson Hole runs from early May to late October, with fall conditions setting in around the end of August.
 Average high temperatures in the valley during the summer season range from 61F to 81F (16C to 27C), and daily temperatures can fluctuate quite a lot.
 The high elevation often creates cool mornings and evenings but hot afternoons.
 It is important to come prepared for a variety of conditions throughout the day as they can change quickly in the summertime.

 May: Average High 64F/17C, Average Low 30F/-1C